SecurePoint USA

 5+ years0.2

-PEPs represent elevated risk due to political connections and exposure to bribery, corruption, and illicit financial flows.
+PEP signals can represent elevated risk due to political connections and exposure to bribery, corruption, and illicit financial flows.
+They should inform review, not replace a compliance decision.

-Each PEP record includes political position, country, term dates, and alternative name spellings
+Useful PEP context includes political position, country, term dates, and alternative name spellings

-PEP matches contribute to composite risk scoring alongside sanctions and adverse media signals
+PEP matches are informational signals alongside sanctions and adverse media context

 06 · Categories